prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ### Prometheus Server Ingestion

-When receiving OTLP or PRW 2.0, or when scraping the text, OM, or proto formats, the type and unit of the metric are interpreted and added as the `__type__` and `__unit__` labels.
-The Prometheus interpretation may change in the future and it depends on the parser/ingestion.
+When receiving OTLP or PRW 2.0, or when scraping the text, OM, or proto formats, the type and unit of the metric are interpreted from **the metadata fields** and added as the `__type__` and `__unit__` labels.

+Generally clients should never expose type and unit labels directly as it's a special label starting with `__`.
+However, it can happen by accident or intentionally to support ingestion methods without metadata fields (e.g. PRW 1.0).
+That's why any existing user provided labels for `__unit__` and `__type__` should be *overridden* by the existing metadata mechanisms in current exposition and ingestion formats, otherwise we keep them on.

+Typeless (including unknown type), nameless and unitless entries will NOT produce any labels.

+The Prometheus interpretation or validation of type and unit **values** may change in the future, and it depends on the parser/ingestion.
 For example for OpenMetrics parser, the [type is validated](https://github.com/prometheus/prometheus/blob/2aaafae36fc0ba53b3a56643f6d6784c3d67002a/model/textparse/openmetricsparse.go#L464) to be case-sensitive subset [the defined OpenMetrics 1,0 types](https://prometheus.io/docs/specs/om/open_metrics_spec/#metric-types).
-Unit can be any string, with [some soft recommendations from the OpenMetrics](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units).
-In other places where see unsupported type, Prometheus might normalize the value to "unknown".
+Unit can be any string, with [some soft recommendations from OpenMetrics](https://prometheus.io/docs/specs/om/open_metrics_spec/#units-and-base-units).
+In other places, when we see an unsupported type value, Prometheus might normalize the value to the `unknown` string.
 Again, this may change and [another proposal for PromQL type and unit definition is required](#more-strict-unit-and-type-value-definition).

-Generally clients should never expose type and unit labels as it's a special label starting with `__`.
-However, it can totally happen by accident or for custom SDKs and exporters.
-That's why any existing user provided labels for `__unit__` and `__type__` should be overridden by the existing metadata mechanisms in current exposition and ingestion formats.
-Typeless (including unknown type), nameless and unitless entries will NOT produce any labels.

-For PRW 1.0, this logic is omitted because metadata is sent separately from timeseries, making it infeasible to add the labels at ingestion time.

-Users can modify the type and unit of a metric at ingestion time by using `metric_relabel_configs`, and relabeling the `__type__` and `__unit__` labels.
+Users would be able to modify the type and unit of a metric at ingestion time by using `metric_relabel_configs`, and relabeling the `__type__` and `__unit__` labels.

-### Considerations
+### Other Considerations

 This solution solves all goals mentioned in [Goals](#goals).
 It also comes with certain disadvantages:

 * As [@pracucci mentioned](https://github.com/prometheus/proposals/pull/39/files#r19428174750), this change will technically allow users to query for "all" counters or "all" metrics with units which will likely pose DoS/cost for operators, long term storage systems and vendors.
 Given existing TSDB indexing, `__type__` and `__unit__` postings will have extreme amount of series referenced.
-More work **has to be done to detect, handle or even forbid such selectors, on their own.**.
+More work **has to be done to detect, handle or even forbid such selectors, on their own**.
 On top of that TSDB posting index size will increase too.
-This is however similar to any popular labels like `env=prod`.
+This is however similar or arguable "easier" problem to solve vs any popular labels like `env=prod`:

+> @beorn7: I would argue the latter is an even worse problem.
+Not only has env="prod" a very similar shape as type="counter", there are even many common and actually useful queries that include a selector like env="prod", while users will rarely ask for "all metrics that are counters".
+>
+> So the problem already exists, but in more relevant form.
+I don't see how adding the type and unit labels makes things really worse.

 * All API parts (Series, LabelNames, LabelValues, Recordings/Alerts, remote APIs) will expose new labels without control.
 This means ecosystem will start depending on this, once this feature gets more mature, **potentially prohibiting the alternative approaches (e.g. only exposing `~seconds.counter` special syntax instead of raw `__type__=~".*"` selectors)**.
 We accept that risk.
 * Downstream users might be surprised by the new labels e.g. in Cortex, Thanos, Mimir, vendors.